defactor-com/documentation/docs/smart-contracts/Pools/example.md

 { "amount": "1100000000", "claimedAmount": "1100000000" }
 ```

 The investor has claimed their rewards, and the total rewards paid out have been updated to reflect the claimed amount.
-In this example, as there is only one investor, the 100% reward is disbursed to a single address.
+In this example, as there is only one investor, the 100% of the rewards is disbursed to a single address.

 ### Event #7 (close pool)